pytonik/pytonik/docs/source/getting-started.rst

 During installation process, add to Python to the operating system's path but if missed out, then you will have to add it to environment path once the installation is completed.

 After the installation process, open Terminal/Command promts and type in ``python`` or  ``which python``.
-This will enable you determine version of Python your system is using.
+This will enable you determine the version of Python your system is using.

 **Note:-**  ``which python`` command  might not work on windows environment, to achieve this, it will need the help of  ``https://git-scm.com`` on windows 10 or newer,